Do you remember what the term Aerodynamics means?

 Lift is the force that pushes the plane upward off the ground.
 You can look at this picture to get an idea of how air flows over the wing.
 The air moving over the wing moves faster and has lower pressure.
 The air under the wing moves slower and has higher pressure.
 These pressure differences cause the lift force which pulls the plane up off the ground.

-When you jump as high as you can straight up into the air, what makes you come back down to the group?
+When you jump as high as you can straight up into the air, what makes you come back down to the ground?
 Gravity is the force that pulls down on you and everything else, pulling toward the earth.
 Plane design has to calculate the force of gravity pulling down on plane.

 Drag is the force pulling back and slowing down the plane.
 Newton’s Laws of Motion explain that for every action, there is an equal and opposite reaction.
 As the air hits the plane, the plane is pushed back.
 Drag is caused by air flowing around the plane, pushing on the wings and running into different parts of the plane.